guidesmiths/outstanding/README.md

 ## Advanced Usage

 ### Wrapping tasks
-Sometimes you want to pass a function runped with outstanding to an executor.
+Sometimes you want to pass a function wrapped with outstanding to an executor.
 ```js
 var wrapped = outstanding.wrap(someAsynchronousTask)
 async.times(3, wrapped)